-Antic London accepts its responsibilities for premises & sites operating during the Coronavirus Covid-19 pandemic need to ensure they are protecting their workforce and minimising the risk of spread of infection.
+Antic London accepts that its responsibilities for premises & sites operating during the Coronavirus Covid-19 pandemic is to best protect their workforce whilst minimising the risk of infection.

-This policy is intended to introduce consistent measures in premises and sites of all sizes in line with the Government’s recommendations on social distancing.
+This policy is intended to introduce consistent measures for all premises and sites across our estate and is in line with the current regulations

-The health and safety requirements of any business activity must also not be compromised at this time.
-If an activity cannot be undertaken safely due to a lack of suitably qualified personnel being available or social distancing being implemented, it should not take place.
+The health and safety requirements for any business activity must not be compromised by this policy and if an activity cannot be undertaken safely then it should not take place.

-Managers should remind our teams and all staff of our Operating Procedures at every opportunity as these are aimed at protecting them, their colleagues, their families and the UK population.
+Managers should remind our teams and all staff of our Operating Procedures at every opportunity as these are aimed at protecting them, their colleagues, our patrons, and the general population.

-If a premises is not consistently implementing the measures set out below, it may be necessary to close it until such time as it does.
+If a premises is not consistently implementing the measures that are set out below, then it may be necessary to close it until such time as it does.

-This policy will be reviewed annually and revised as necessary in response to changes in legislation or guidance on methods of working.
-Employee’s, contractors, suppliers, and consultants are all required to cooperate with us in making this policy work.
+This policy will be reviewed periodically and revised as necessary in response to changes in legislation or the prevailing guidance on methods of working.
+Employee’s, contractors, suppliers, and consultants will all be required to cooperate with us in making this policy workable and effective.

-Anyone who meets one of the following criteria should not come to site:
+Anyone who meets one of the following criteria should not come their workplace or premises:

 - Has a high temperature or a new persistent cough – follow the guidance on self-isolation

 - Is living with someone in self-isolation or a clinically extremely vulnerable person.

 Procedure if Someone Falls Ill

-If a worker develops a high temperature or a persistent cough while at work, they should:
+If a staff member develops a high temperature or a persistent cough while at work, they should immediately:

 - Return home.